rohancragg/blog-notes/docs/aks/domains.md

 ![Image](media/registrar-update-nameservers.png?raw=true)

+### A DNS Zone Per environment

+With this solution in place we should now be free to allow an instance of `external-dns` manage each DNS Zone resource separately.

 !!! note
     In Progress
-    The plan is to flesh this out a bit more as I keep trying things.
+    I've yet to actually try this last but - the plan is to flesh this article out step-by-step as I keep trying things!